-In my new book coming out this fall from Helvetiq, I mention a Swiss dessert known as Sii.
+In my Swiss Bread book, published by Helvetiq in 2020, I mention a Swiss dessert known as Sii.
 You make this bread pudding recipe with dry cubes of Pain de seigle, a traditional rye bread from Valais.
 Sweetened with elderberry syrup, this warm dessert tastes delicious with a generous dollop of whipped cream.

 Sometimes referred to as Hollermües in the German-speaking regions of Valais, this dish typically goes by Sii in the French-speaking regions.
 (Please note: Hollermües can also describe an elderberry compote made without rye bread, the recipe for which you can find here).

 After reviewing several recipes for this dish from Swissmilk and Volg, as well as two different recipes from Betty Bossi, I’ve developed my own version below.
 While these other recipes include varying amounts of red wine to soften the bread, they all call for wine-soaked raisins.
 For my recipe, I’ve omitted the raisins and replaced them with finely chopped dark chocolate.
 It’s certainly a warm, comforting dessert for a cold winter day — or whenever you have stale rye bread to use up!

 - 150 g (about 2 cups) rye bread, in cubes

 - 60 ml (1/4 cup) red wine (e.g., Dôle from Valais)